La Rebelión Amarilla

 La Rebelión Amarilla (Spanish for "The Yellow Rebellion") is a heel (the villains of professional wrestling") professional wrestling group who work primarily for The Crash Lucha Libre and on the Mexican Independent circuit since August 2017.
 The group was founded when Garza Jr. broke away from the group known as La Rebelión and formed his own faction instead.
 Garza Jr. was the leader of the group from its creation until his departure from Mexico in March 2019.

 Bestia 666 is the current leader of the group, which also includes Mecha Wolf 450, Rey Horus and Black Danger.
 Beyond Garza Jr., the team has also included Último Ninja, Lacey Lane, Black Tauro and El Hijo del Fantasma.
-Bestia 666 and Mecha Wolf are the current NWA World Tag Team Champions in their second reign and the current The Crash Tag Team Champions in their second reign.
+Bestia 666 and Mecha Wolf are former two-time NWA World Tag Team Champions and the current The Crash Tag Team Champions in their second reign.
 Rey Horus held The Crash Heavyweight Championship and Lane held The Crash Women's Championship while part of La Rebelión Amarilla.